 |Tender:||37 tons 8cwt|

 The last D41 was withdrawn in 1953, and none have survived into preservation.

 Nu-Cast sell a 4mm scale (OO gauge) kit of the D41.

-S.M.Models produce a kit for O gauge (7mm scale).
+S.M.Models have produced a kit for O gauge (7mm scale).
+Current availability is unknown.